Get us in your inbox

 Things to do in Tai Hang

 Aside from places to eat and drink, Tai Hang is also home to many quirky, local shops.
-Quietly tucked away along Sun Chun Street, The Minimal is a treasure trove filled with everything from vintage homeware items to rare toys and collectables.
-Every piece here is unique and very random, but they all somehow fit together perfectly.
+Quietly tucked away along Sun Chun Street, The Minimal is a treasure trove filled with vintage homeware items, rare toys, collectables, and more.
+Each piece is unique and very random, but they all somehow fit together perfectly.

 A few doors down from The Minimal, Kanamono might just be the coolest hardware store you'll ever come across in Hong Kong.
 The shop sources tools from all around the world – though, shop owner and interior designer Sammi has a particular soft spot for Japanese products – with everything arranged in an orderly fashion and artfully decorated to inspire DIYers as soon as they step inside.

-The Shophouse is a historic pre-war tong lau (tenement building) that has been renovated by creative agency Unveil Limited to cultivate a space to showcase works by local and overseas creators.
+The Shophouse is a historic pre-war tong lau that was renovated to cultivate a space to showcase works by talented creators from Hong Kong and overseas.
 There are regular exhibitions and pop-ups here, so you're guaranteed to experience something new every time.

 ↑ Back to top